ilyass-ouchen/PHP_MySQL/README.md

-# PHP_MySQL
+# PHP MySQL Projct
-This projet is a demonstration of the relationship between PHP and MySQL
+## This projet is a demonstration of the relationship between PHP and MySQL